 If you've ever been stung by a jellyfish, like I have, then you know the excruciating pain that seems like the hottest fire on your skin, that nothing will relieve.
 It's a really scary feeling.
 Most jellyfish stings are treatable and the pain, however horrible, is over in a few minutes.
 However, some jellyfish are more "toxic" than others.
-The absolute worst is the box jelly.
+The absolute worst is the Box Jellyfish.
 While they are very small, the toxins they inject into the skin are the absolute deadliest.

-The Box Jelly is a fascinating creature.
+The Box Jellyfish is a fascinating creature.
 They have no brain, yet seem to have the ability to hunt and navigate delicate tangled sea plants while trailing long and sticky tentacles to find their prey.
 They are ancient, prehistoric creatures, and were one of the original occupants of the ancient seas.
 They have lived in the deep for billions of years.